juan-zapata4/petit-atmospheric-retrievals/README.md

 # Atmospheric Retrievals using petitRADTRANS

-This repository contains the code and analysis tools used for atmospheric retrievals of Sub-Neptune exoplanets using the petitRADTRANS radiative transfer code.
-The work was part of a scientific study focusing on K2-18b's atmosphere characterization.
+This repository contains code and analysis tools for performing atmospheric retrievals of Sub-Neptune exoplanets using the petitRADTRANS radiative transfer code.
+The current implementation focuses on analyzing the atmosphere of K2-18b using the NIRISS (0.9-2.8 μm) and NIRSPEC (2.8-5.2 μm) transmission spectra, which was the scope of my undergraduate thesis work.

+I am currently working on extending this analysis to include the recently published MIRI spectrum of K2-18b, and I aim to update this repository regularly as I explore and refine the atmospheric models.
+The tools implement radiative transfer modeling to constrain atmospheric properties and compositions of this promising exoplanet.

 ## Article